 This is one of the few free kids museums in San Francisco.
 For any child who loves fire engines or dressing up as a firefighter, this little museum is a blast.
 You'll get the opportunity to ring a large old bell that was once used as a fire alarm for the city, see antique fire trucks and other fire equipment, and learn about what happened in the 1906 Earthquake and Fire.

-The museum is located right next to a currently operating fire station near the Presidio district.
+The museum is located right next to a currently operating fire station in the Pacific Heights district.

 The Randall Museum is one of the most interactive kids museums in San Francisco.
 They encourage creativity in and exploration of the local environment by offering a hands-on live animal exhibit, art and ceramics studios, science lab, woodshop, and greenhouse and gardens.